The best monitors in 2024

 Reasons to avoid

-It's so hard not to be floored by the sheer spectacle of the UltraSharp 40 Curved Thunderbolt Hub.
+It's hard not to be floored by the sheer spectacle of the UltraSharp 40 Curved Thunderbolt Hub.
 Obviously its size is the first thing that catches the eye, but its stunning 5K 120Hz really is a sight to behold, with accurate colour reproduction being a real highlight.

-What really separates the UltraSharp from other curved monitors is its pop-out, front-facing USB hub, which is not only great for charging devices, but also when it comes to decluttering your desk by offering a great cable management solution.
+For me, what really separates the UltraSharp from other curved monitors is its pop-out, front-facing USB hub, which is not only great for charging devices, but also when it comes to decluttering your desk by offering a great cable management solution.
 This is a truly unique display even by curved monitor standards, which is why it gets the nod from me for the best and most interesting curved PC display you can pick up today.

-Read our full Dell UltraSharp 40 Curved Thunderbolt Hub Monitor review
+Read our full Dell UltraSharp 40 Curved Thunderbolt Hub Monitor review.

 The best ultrawide monitor